 mixed

-AI can recommend a brand differently to a user looking for the cheapest solution than to a user looking for a premium product.
+AI can recommend a brand differently to a user looking for the cheapest option and differently to a user looking for a premium product.

 The business model helps define how the company works and who it sells to.